Weight-Sharing Regularization: INTRODUCTION

 All modern deep learning architectures, from Convolutional Neural Networks (CNNs)~\citep{lecun1989backpropagation} to transformers~\citep{vaswani2017attention}, use some form of \textit{weight-sharing}, \eg CNNs apply the same weights at different locations of the input image.
 More generally, requiring a linear function to be symmetric w.r.t. a permutation group induces weight-sharing in its corresponding matrix form~\citep{shawe1989building,ravanbakhsh2017equivariance}, \eg symmetry w.r.t. the group of cyclic permutations $C_n$ produces a circulant matrix, resulting in circular convolution.

-Fully-connected networks with no structure or weight-sharing are prone to overfitting the dataset.
+fully connected networks with no structure or weight-sharing are prone to overfitting the dataset.
 A common technique used in machine learning to avoid overfitting and improve generalization is regularization~\citep{hastie2001elements}.
 Motivated by these facts, we propose \textit{weight-sharing regularization}.
-For a weight-vector $w \in \Re^d$, the weight-sharing regularization penalty is defined as
+For a weight vector $w \in \Re^d$, the weight-sharing regularization penalty is defined as

-Our goal is to train deep neural networks regularized with $\R$.
+Our goal is to train deep neural networks regularized with $\R$ (See \cref{fig:regularization}).
 By analogy to $\ell_1$ regularization where using a stochastic subgradient method (SGD) performs poorly for compression as it does not yield sufficiently small weights~\citep{spred}, we propose to use instead (stochastic) proximal gradient methods~\citep{atchade2017perturbed} which yield exactly tied weights.
 The efficient computation of the proximal update will be a central contribution of this paper.

 Given a task-specific loss function $\mathcal{L}(w)$ we may construct a weight-sharing and $\ell_1$ regularized loss with coefficients $\alpha$ and $\beta$ as

 The proximal gradient descent update for $l$ with step-size $\eta$ is then given by